Anisotropic spin-valley coupling in SiMOS and Si/SiGe quantum dots: Conclusion

 Ultimately, a qubit's limiting error sources will drive the choice for magnetic field magnitude~\cite{Petit2018,Borjans2019}.
 Our measurements and analysis provide insight into magnetic field orientation dependence, where the role of SOC and spin-valley characteristics should be carefully considered in the context of qubit operation.
 For example, a qubit in Si/SiGe that is more limited by magnetic noise than spin relaxation or charge noise could benefit from a field orientation that intentionally minimizes $\Delta g$, such as $[001]$.
 On the other hand, operating a qubit in SiMOS that may be more exposed to spin relaxation or charge noise would be better insulated from $T_1$ or dephasing mechanisms when the magnetic field is oriented along $[1\bar{1}0]$, where linewidth of the ST frequency is narrower near the hot spots.
 In the future, it would be interesting to compare these measured spin-valley couplings and $g$-factor differences with detailed atomistic models of SiMOS or Si/SiGe interfaces.

-\textbf{Acknowledgements-} We acknowledge useful discussions with Martin Rudolph.
-Sandia National Laboratories is a multi-mission laboratory managed and operated by National Technology and Engineering Solutions of Sandia, LLC., a wholly owned subsidiary of Honeywell International, Inc., for the U.S. Department of Energy's National Nuclear Security Administration under contract DE-NA-0003525.
+\textbf{Acknowledgements-} Sandia National Laboratories is a multi-mission laboratory managed and operated by National Technology and Engineering Solutions of Sandia, LLC., a wholly owned subsidiary of Honeywell International, Inc., for the U.S. Department of Energy's National Nuclear Security Administration under contract DE-NA-0003525.
+Research was sponsored in part by the Army Research Office and was accomplished under Cooperative Agreement Number W911NF-22-2-0037.
+The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Office or the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.
+We acknowledge support from Intel Corporation for providing the Si/SiGe device.

 \textbf{Author contributions-} R.M.J., N.D.F., and N.T.J. designed the experiments and analyzed the results.
 R.M.J. and N.D.F. performed the central measurements presented in this work.
 N.T.J. developed the theoretical description of the results and performed the statistical analysis.
+M.R. performed supporting measurements on a similar device that established repeatability of observations.
 A.M.M. contributed to the development of the theoretical model.
-N.T.J., R.M.J., N.D.F., A.M.M., A.D.B., M.S.C., and D.R.L. discussed central results throughout the project.
+N.T.J., R.M.J., N.D.F., M.R., A.M.M., A.D.B., M.S.C., and D.R.L. discussed central results throughout the project.
 For the SiMOS devices, D.R.W. and M.S.C. designed the process flow, fabricated the devices, and designed/characterized the $^{28}$Si material growth for this work.
 M.S.C., D.R.L., and R.M.J. supervised the combined effort, including coordinating fabrication and identifying modeling needs for the experimental path.
 N.T.J., N.D.F., and R.M.J. wrote the manuscript with input from all co-authors.